dje-dev/CeresNets/README.md

 This GitHub repository contains the latest binary weight files for the Ceres neural network chess engine.
 The weights are in ONNX format and can be used with the [Ceres](https://github.com/dje-dev/Ceres) chess engine.

-Although these compressed ZIP files can be directly downloaded and uncompressed, it is most conveniet to use the UCI download command supported by the Ceres engine.
+Although these compressed ZIP files can be directly downloaded and uncompressed, it is most convenient to use the UCI download command supported by the Ceres engine.

 For example, to download the C1-256-10 network, use the command: